moby/buildkit/frontend/dockerfile/docs/rules/consistent-instruction-casing.md

 ---
-title: SelfConsistentCommandCasing
+title: ConsistentInstructionCasing
-description: Commands should be in consistent casing (all lower or all upper)
+description: Instructions should be in consistent casing (all lower or all upper)
 aliases:
-  - /go/dockerfile/rule/self-consistent-command-casing/
+  - /go/dockerfile/rule/consistent-instruction-casing/
 ---

 ## Output